Back in January 2017 I made this goal-setting suggestion:

 To achieve your goals you need a response from your network — not a delete.

 Now that you’ve audited your network — it’s time to update your goal(s).
-Go back to the career goal(s) you set for yourself this year (find the worksheet from Chapter 6 of #BYDN here).
+Go back to the career goal(s) you set for yourself this year.
 Have you set a goal that your network can realistically help you with?
 Is your goal focused, precise, clear, specific….or can it be broken down further, into smaller networking goals aka “asks”?
 Once you add specificity to your goal (or the milestones to help you reach that bigger goal), identify the specific relationships who can help you achieve it.